Skip to main content

 Quick Answer (TL;DR)

 A weighted scoring model prioritizes features by scoring them against multiple criteria, where each criterion is assigned a weight reflecting its relative importance.
+Try the Weighted Scoring Tool to build your own model interactively.
 You define criteria (e.g., customer impact, revenue potential, strategic alignment, effort), assign weights (totaling 100%), score each feature on every criterion, multiply scores by weights, and sum for a total score.
 The result is a prioritized, transparent ranking that accounts for multiple dimensions of value.
 It's more flexible than RICE because you choose your own criteria and weights.
+For guidance on choosing between prioritization approaches, see RICE vs. ICE vs. MoSCoW.

 What Is a Weighted Scoring Model?